kodehat/portkey/README.md

   <strong>Repository of the portkey application</strong>
 </div>
 <div align="center">
-  A simple web portal that can act as entrypoint for your links/urls.
-Also supports adding small custom pages.
+  A simple web portal that can act as startup page and shows a collection of links/urls.
+It also supports adding small custom pages.
 </div>

 <br />